rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - fid - System.String: The Rubrik UUID for the object.
     - input - AllVmRecoveryJobsInfoInput: Input to get all vm recovery jobs info.
 - Returns list of VmRecoveryJobInfos.
-### volumegroup
-- There is a single argument of type System.String.
-- Returns VolumeGroup.
-### volumegroupasyncrequeststatus
-Get async status of volume group request.

-- There is a single argument of type GetVolumeGroupAsyncRequestStatusInput.
-- Returns AsyncRequestStatus.
-### volumegrouplist
-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns VolumeGroupConnection.
 ### volumegroupmounts
 Volume Group Live Mount Connection.